Computational Data Science

 2025

-European Conference on Numerical Mathematics and Advanced Applications
+European Conference on Numerical Mathematics and Advanced Applications.
+Lecture Notes in Computational Science and Engineering.
+Springer.

 Halonen, Vilho